 All major banks offer nowadays a banking app that lets you send money and pay for bills more easily.
 You can check your payments, view transaction history, and use checks, among others.
 Keep in mind though that the quality of banking apps varies from bank to bank.

 This powerful contacts organizer draws on multiple sources including Google contacts, your Apple address book, and social media accounts like LinkedIn, to create a complete contact list for you.
 It gets a thumbs up for letting you easily search for contacts.
-It also features a useful browser extension.

-4. Sunrise for Google Calendar
+4. Google Calendar

 A convenient group messaging app, GroupMe lets you communicate with your employees without being limited by the character limit of text messages.
 What’s great about it is that it can send messages as SMS even to people who don’t have smartphones, making it a powerful communication tool.